timKraeuter/ICGT-2023/artifacts/benchmark/README.md

 The HOT takes less than 1s and thus is adequately fast.
 We suspect that most of the time is spent doing I/O, i.e, reading the input bpmn file and writing the graph transformation rules for Groove.
+To summarize, the HOT runtime could be further optimized if one avoids writing the generated GT system to stable storage.
+Instead the GT system could remain in main memory and be accessed from there.

 # State space generation benchmark